Theouy123/OmniMedHallusion/README.md

 ## Overview

-OmniMedHallusion is a dataset for hallucination analysis in medical vision-language models.
+OmniMedHallusion is a dataset for hallucination analysis in large vision-language models.

 It contains two complementary subsets: